 The Commissioner provides regular updates to the Police, Fire and Crime Panel as well as to elected Members, officials and members of the local community.
-The PFCC has a structured programme of public engagement every Friday across the County that supports this.
+The PFCC has a structured programme of regular public engagement across the County that supports this.